charmed-kubernetes/kubernetes-docs/pages/k8s/install-local.md

 ```

 The latest stable version of **Charmed Kubernetes** will now be installed with default
 components.
-Note that additional configuration of some of these components is required
+Note that additional configuration for some of these components is required
-for a local deployment.
-This can be performed before the deployment is complete or
+for local deployment.
+This can be performed before the deployment is complete or any
-any time after:
+time after:

 - Calico, the default CNI, may complain about an `rp_filter` parameter that cannot be
 set within a container (see the [troubleshooting section](#rp_filter) for details).